All Products

 Note

-The source table captures all change event types by default.
-To implement a soft delete, which converts delete operations into insert operations in the downstream table, add the converter-after-transform: SOFT_DELETE configuration in the transform module.
+The source data for the ingestion job contains all change data capture (CDC) event types, including deletes.
+To convert `DELETE` operations into `INSERT` operations in the downstream table and implement soft deletes, add the `converter-after-transform: SOFT_DELETE` configuration in the transform module.

 Add computed columns

-Use the transform module to add computed columns.
-The following job generates a dt field from the created_at field and uses it as the partition field for the downstream table.
+When writing data, you can use the transform module to add computed columns.
+For example, the following job configuration transforms the `created_at` field to generate a `dt` field and then uses the new `dt` field as the partition field for the downstream table.

 source: